-Above - Lee 'Lone Ranger' Powell and Charles 'Slim' Whitaker are about ready to jump this quartet of no-goods in ROLLING DOWN THE GREAT DIVIDE (PRC, 1942), one of the Frontier Marshals trio series.
+Above - Lee 'Lone Ranger' Powell and Charles 'Slim' Whitaker are about ready to jump this quartet of no-goods in RAIDERS OF THE WEST (PRC, 1942), one of the Frontier Marshals trio series.
 Unaware of their pending doom, the four baddies are, from left to right: Rex Lease, Charlie King, Eddie Dean and Glenn Strange.
 Note the lineup as being shortest to tallest - and check the height of Glenn Strange vs. Rex Lease.

 (From Old Corral collection)

 Above - Tex Ritter has the drop on Glenn Strange in a lobby card from PALS OF THE SILVER SAGE (Monogram, 1940).
 Strange did nine oaters with Tex at Grand National, Monogram and Universal.

 (From Old Corral collection)

 Above is Glenn Strange reading the comics and relaxing at the makeup table as he preps for another day of playing the Frankenstein monster.

 Above is a scene from ABBOTT & COSTELLO MEET FRANKENSTEIN (Universal, 1948).
 From L-to-R are Strange as the Frankenstein monster, Lenore Aubert as the villainess and Bela Lugosi as Count Dracula.